digital-asset/docs.daml.com/docs/2.9.0/docs/canton/reference/error_codes.rst

 across versions.

-Generally, automated error handling can be done on any level (e.g. load balancer using gRPC status codes, application using ``ErrorCategory`` or human reacting to error-ids).
-In most cases it is advisable to deal with errors on a per category basis and deal with error-ids in very specific situations which are application dependent.
+Generally, automated error handling can be done on any level (e.g. load balancer using gRPC status codes, application using ``ErrorCategory`` or human reacting to error IDs).
+In most cases it is advisable to deal with errors on a per-category basis and deal with error IDs in very specific situations which are application-dependent.
 For example, a command failure with the message "CONTRACT_NOT_FOUND" may be an application failure in case the given application is the only actor on the contracts, whereas a "CONTRACT_NOT_FOUND" message is to be expected in a case where multiple independent actors operate on the ledger state.